+Data analysis based on questionnaires from a large group of respondents.
 If a marketer's research questions are not adequately answered by secondary research it may be necessary to search for additional information in primary data.
-These data can be collected by qualitative research and quantitative research.
+These data can be collected by quantitative research and qualitative research.
 Quantitative and qualitative techniques can be distinguished by the fact that quantitative techniques involve getting data from a large, representative group of respondents.

-The objective of qualitative research techniques is to give a holistic view of the research problem, and therefore these techniques must have a large number of variables and few respondents (illustrated in Figure 5.3).
-Choosing between quantitative
+The objective of qualitative research techniques is to give a holistic view of the research problem, and therefore these techniques must have a large number of variables and few